-- Company positioning: by positioning your product or service you create an image for your business (and products or services) based on the intended audience.
+By positioning your product or service you create an image for your business (and products or services) based on the intended audience.
 In other words, you place (you “position”) your product among the segment of the population where it belongs.

-- Market opportunities: refers to finding new or existing market opportunities that you can leverage in the short or long term.
+It refers to finding new or existing market opportunities that you can leverage in the short or long term.
 It’s recommendable to invest your resources only in the most promising ones.

-- Target market defined: as we have seen above, identifying and defining your market will help you find clients interested in your product or service.
+As we have seen above, identifying and defining your market will help you find clients interested in your product or service.
 Conducting research on their demands, preferences, and needs will allow you to scale your business.

-- Marketing budget represents the financial means dedicated to marketing implementation.
+It represents the financial means dedicated to marketing implementation.
 We’ll analyze this component of your marketing plan next.

 What is a Marketing Budget?